khalwsh/python-projects/snail game/readme.md

-# Define the content of the README file
-readme_content = """
 # SnailGame

 SnailGame is a simple side-scrolling runner game built using Pygame.
 The player controls a character that must avoid snails by jumping over them.
 The game keeps track of the player's score, which increases over time.